GabrielLunesu/AdNavi/backend/README.md

 - Do not call `Base.metadata.create_all()`; use migrations only.
 - JWT is stored as an HTTP-only cookie named `access_token` with value `Bearer <jwt>`.
 - CORS allows `http://localhost:3000` with credentials.

+## How the AI andpoints (chat and answer work with user data)

+User asks a question
+Example: “Why is my CVR down this week?”

+AI translates question → DSL (Domain-Specific Language)

+We send the question to OpenAI with a system prompt that says: “Always output JSON following this schema…”.

+The LLM doesn’t do any math — it just produces structured JSON.

+Example DSL:

+{
+  "metric": "cvr",
+  "time_range": { "last_n_days": 7 },
+  "compare_to_previous": true,
+  "group_by": "campaign",
+  "filters": {}
+}

+Backend validates DSL

+We use Pydantic (MetricQuery) to ensure the JSON is valid.

+If invalid, we reject the request (safe against prompt injection).

+Metrics Service executes DSL

+DSL is passed to our MetricService, which queries MetricFact in Postgres.

+It computes totals, derived metrics (ROAS, CPA, CVR), comparisons, and groupings.

+AI Service builds an answer

+Results from MetricService are turned into a human-readable summary.

+Example: “Your CVR decreased by 12% compared to last week.
+Campaign ‘Shoes’ dropped the most.”

+Everything is logged

+The full interaction (question, DSL, answer, duration) is stored in QaQueryLog for history.

+Frontend renders chat

+User’s question → user bubble.

+Copilot answer → AI bubble.

+History is pulled from QaQueryLog so the conversation feels persistent.